VegardMytting/cifar100-cnn-comparison/README.md

     pip install -r requirements.txt

-To run the app, please tun the following command in your terminal:
+To run the app, please run the following command in your terminal:

     python main.py